-The Assessor's Office can use the value your property based on how much money it would take, at current material and labor costs, to replace your property with a similar one.
-If your property is not new, the cost of constructing a new building is depreciated to estimate the value of a building with your building's age.
-The land value is added to this amount.
+The Assessor's Office can use the value of your property based on how much money it would take, at current material and labor costs, to replace your property with a similar one.
+For example, if your property is not new, the cost of constructing a new building is depreciated to estimate the value of a building with your building's age.
+Then, the land value is added to this amount.